benblasco/hashi_vault_ansible/README.md

 This repo shows you how to spin up Hashicorp vault in a container using podman in rootless mode.

+It is intended as a simple proof of concept or lab, and should not be deployed as is in a production environment.

 ## Assumed Knowledge

 - Linux (particularly Fedora, RHEL, and derivatives)